pg-support/supt-km/docs/4. Processes/d. Custom Grille/Custom Grille Design Reject or Reprint.md

 > Before cancelling the order in SKULab, always go to Shopify and check the order.
 >
-> If the order is $0 and not with the coupon code like the ones in [this link](https://docs.google.com/spreadsheets/d/1we-F-6i0Vch8DEKhzYNKKCP_bRx8EPp_VVGbgFXFa9I/edit?pli=1#gid=861761529), it's likely the order is from a collaborated artist/KOL, and we shouldn't cancel the order and should approve the design instead.
-If unsure, please highlight to the team for further verification.
+> If the order is $0 and from a KOL/artist, which will have a different coupon code than the ones in [this link](https://docs.google.com/spreadsheets/d/1we-F-6i0Vch8DEKhzYNKKCP_bRx8EPp_VVGbgFXFa9I/edit?pli=1#gid=861761529), we do not want to cancel the order due to copyright material and should instead approve the design.

 a.
 Find the order in [Skulabs](https://app.skulabs.com/).